Erkil1452/gazesdk/README.md

 ## Installation (Windows) ##

-Dependencies: Python 2.7 32 bit

-1. From "Releases" download gazesdk-win32.zip
-2. Extract the pyd file
+Dependencies: Python 3.x 64 bit, MSVS 2013 (or maybe other as well?)

+1. Download Tobii Gaze SDK and extract it to `tobii`.
+Version 2.0 was tested.
-3. Copy "TobiiGazeCore32.dll" in the same directory
+2. Copy "TobiiGazeCore64.dll" to the root
+3. Run `python setup.py build_ext --inplace --compiler=msvc`
+4. Test with `python test.py`

 ## TODO ##